Paul William "Bill" "Willie" Hall

-WANATAH, IN - Paul William Hall "Bill" "Willie", 83, of Wanatah formerly of Valparaiso passed away Saturday, October 24, 2020.
-He was born August 1, 1937 in Medaryville, IN to George & Sarah (Corn) Hall and attended Washington Township High School.
+WANATAH, IN — Paul William Hall "Bill," "Willie," 83, of Wanatah formerly of Valparaiso, passed away Saturday, October 24, 2020.
+He was born August 1, 1937, in Medaryville, IN, to George and Sarah (Corn) Hall and attended Washington Township High School.
 Bill began his career with the Indiana State Highway Department, but by 1962 was able to hire on with the Valparaiso Fire Department.
-His career as a Union Firefighter spanned 40 years until his retirement in 2002.
+His career as a union firefighter spanned 40 years until his retirement in 2002.
 Known as Willie at the fire station, he embraced the fraternity of firefighters and witnessed some of Valparaiso's iconic blazes in town and tectonic changes within the department.
 His ageless competition playing park league softball into his 80th year is legendary.
 In retirement his hikes around town became his trademark, becoming known as "Walkin" Willie by the locals.

-On June 6, 1959 he married Barbara Billings who survives along with their son, Thomas Hall of Valparaiso, sister, Josephine (Gerald) Loveless and brothers, Harry & Curtis Hall.
-He was preceded in death by his parents, sisters, Nora Hall & Judy Green, brother, Joe Hall, and nephew David Hall.
+On June 6, 1959, he married Barbara Billings, who survives, along with their son, Thomas Hall, of Valparaiso; sister, Josephine (Gerald) Loveless; and brothers, Harry and Curtis Hall.
+He was preceded in death by his parents; sisters, Nora Hall and Judy Green; brother, Joe Hall; and nephew, David Hall.

 Obituaries Newsletter